steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Create a set of sample materials such as wood, glass, plaster, etc.

-    Pan
-        Camera translations are not handled correctly.

-    Camera
-        Why does the View change slightly after the 2nd Fit View?
-            This happens only if the view has been <panned>.

 ####Shaders
     Gradients are calculated from the DepthBuffer which directly reflects the faceting of the model.
         Could the DepthBuffer use the fragment shader which has interpolated vertex coordinates?